 How Does Payment Processing Work?

-While the credit card transaction process may seem to take place instantaneously, a lot happens behind the scenes to ensure the payment is accurate and delivered on time.
+While the credit card payment process may seem to take place instantaneously, a lot happens behind the scenes to ensure the payment is accurate and delivered on time.

 Discover who is involved in each step of the credit card transaction process and how payment processing works.